-School closures nationwide due to the Covid pandemic mean that no national data is available for comparison.
-Our teacher assessment at the end of the school year 2020-21 indicates that the attainment of our children with SEN is generally weaker than that of their peers, although some children attain as well as (and in some cases better than) their peers in some key curriculum areas.
+Our statutory and teacher assessments at the end of the school year 2021-22 indicate that the attainment of our children with SEN is generally weaker than that of their peers, although some children attain as well as (and in some cases better than) their peers in some key curriculum areas.
 All children made progress against their own targets.